henriquebastos/gnucash-to-beancount/README.rst

 The tests are still primitives using `diff` with *golden files*.
 If `test.sh` shows nothing, all is good. :)

+If `test.sh` shows errors where dates are off by one, try using `test-west.sh` instead.

 Known Limitations
 =================